-B. Scope of Grievances: Expectations of Faculty and Academic Units

-The scope of the matters which that may constitute a grievance under this procedure is limited to believed violations of the expectations of faculty and academic units as set forth below.
+- B. Scope of Grievances: Expectations of Faculty and Academic Units - A. The scope of the matters which that may constitute a grievance under this procedure is limited to believed violations of the eExpectations of faculty and academic units in the conduct of academic courses are as set forth below.